ggabbiani/OFL/orthodocs/foundation/polymorphic-engine.md

 :memo: __NOTE:__ this module can be used only by OFL 'objects'.

-    // this is the actual object definition as a list of [key,values] items object = let(
+    // An OFL object is a list of [key,values] items object = let(
       ...
     ) [